MattChristmas/capensis-scripts/README.md

 A single SNP turns a social honey bee (Apis mellifera) worker into a selfish parasite.
 Molecular biology and evolution. <b>36</b>(3): 516-526.

-Christmas et al. 2019.
+Christmas, M.J., Smith, N.M.A., Oldroyd, B.P. and Webster, M.T.
+2019.
 Social parasitism in the honeybee (Apis mellifera) is not controlled by a single SNP.
 Molecular biology and evolution (Accepted)